Fleckism/SecurityPlus/My linked notes/Assisted Lab Lesson 9 (15).md

 ## Request server certificate

-Use IIS Manager to request a certificate for the web server, using the common name "updates.corp.515support.com."
-The certificate is used to provide a secure connection.
+Use IIS Manager to request a certificate for the web server The certificate is used to provide a secure connection.

-1. Select the [MS1](https://labclient.labondemand.com/Instructions/49acb7a3-7e4c-4a65-ab67-5f7b978f663b?rc=10#) VM and send [Ctrl+Alt+Delete](https://labclient.labondemand.com/Instructions/49acb7a3-7e4c-4a65-ab67-5f7b978f663b?rc=10#) to dismiss the lock screen.
-Log on with the credentials 515sup

-2. In Server Manager, select **Tools > Internet Information Services (IIS) Manager**.
+- In Server Manager, select **Tools > Internet Information Services (IIS) Manager**.

-3. In the Connections pane, select the **MS1** server icon.
+- In the Connections pane, select the **MS1** server icon (The server that you are requesting a certificate for).
 In the Home pane, open the **Server Certificates** applet.

-4. In the Actions pane, select **Create Domain Certificate**.
+- In the Actions pane, select **Create Domain Certificate**.

-5. Complete the Create Certificate wizard with the following responses:
+- Complete the Create Certificate wizard with the following responses:

-    -   Common Name: updates.corp.515support.com
+    -   Common Name:
-    -   Organization: 515support
+    -   Organization:
-    -   Organizational Unit: IT
+    -   Organizational Unit:
-    -   City/locality: _your city_ or Chicago
+    -   City/locality:
-    -   State/province: _your state or province_ or Illinois
+    -   State/province:
-    -   Country/region: _your country_ or US
+    -   Country/region:
 6. Select **Next**.

 7. On the Online Certification Authority page, select the **Select** button, then select **515support-CA** and select **OK**.